-Stefanini, P. (forthcoming 2020) 'Normalizing the Siege: The Gaza Reconstruction Mechanism' in Sorkin, M. and Sharp, D. (eds.), Open Gaza: Architectures of Hope, Cairo: American University in Cairo Press.
+2021 'Normalizing the Siege' in Sorkin, Michael and Sharp, Deen eds., Open Gaza: Architectures of Hope, Cairo: American University in Cairo Press.

-Pietro Stefanini, “Normalizing the Siege: The ‘Gaza Reconstruction Mechanism’ and the Contradictions of Humanitarianism and Reconstruction”, The Politics of Post-Conflict Reconstruction, POMEPS Studies, 30 (2018).
+2018 “Normalizing the Siege: The ‘Gaza Reconstruction Mechanism’ and the Contradictions of Humanitarianism and Reconstruction”, The Politics of Post-Conflict Reconstruction, POMEPS Studies, 30.

 Academic Conferences and Research Workshops

-Centre for War Studies Annual Conference "What is a battlefield?
-Who is a fighter?", University of Southern Denmark, 1-2 October 2020.
+2020 University of Southern Denmark, Centre for War Studies Annual Conference (online), "What is a battlefield?
+Who is a fighter?"
 Paper presented: Militant Kites and Balloons: Anticolonial Resistance in Palestine's Great March of Return.

-POMEPS Junior Scholar Virtual Research Workshops, Workshop #4: Gaza, 22 May 2020.
+2020 POMEPS Junior Scholar Virtual Research Workshops, Workshop #4: Gaza.
 Paper presented: Political Violence in Gaza’s Great March of Return.

-The politics of post-conflict reconstruction in the Middle East, POMEPS, Institute for Middle East Studies at George Washington University and Carnegie Middle East Center, Beirut, 1 February 2018.
+2018 POMEPS, George Washington University and Carnegie Middle East Center, The politics of post-conflict reconstruction in the Middle East, Beirut, Lebanon.
 Paper presented: Normalizing the Siege: ‘The Gaza Reconstruction Mechanism,’ Humanitarianism and the Contradictions of Reconstruction.

-International Peace Studies Conference, Academic Council on the United Nations System, Vienna, 28 May 2018.
-Paper presented: Normalizing the Siege: ‘The Gaza Reconstruction Mechanism,’ Humanitarianism and Settler Colonialism.
+2018 Academic Council on the United Nations System, Vienna, Austria.
+International Peace Studies Conference, Paper presented: Normalizing the Siege: ‘The Gaza Reconstruction Mechanism’ Humanitarianism and Settler Colonialism.

-Rethinking Transitional Justice: What Does It Mean Today?, University of Oxford, 22 June 2017.
+2017 University of Oxford, Rethinking Transitional Justice: What Does It Mean Today?
 Paper presented: Seeking Transitional Justice in the Former Metropole: the case of the Palestinian Diaspora.

-Palestine under Occupation: The Legitimation of Violence and the Violence of Legitimation, Queen Mary University of London, 26 May 2017.
+2017 Queen Mary University of London, Palestine under Occupation: The Legitimation of Violence and the Violence of Legitimation.
 Paper presented: ‘Unlawful Associations:’ Israel’s colonial weapon of de-legitimation.

-Presentation, Institut National des Langues et Civilisations Orientales (Inalco) Paris, France June 2018.
+2018 Institut National des Langues et Civilisations Orientales (Inalco) Paris, France.